-Highly organised, focused, rational and practical, these personalities, sometimes described as Type As, prefer logic and reasoning to intuition.
+Highly organised, focused, and practical, these personalities, sometimes described as Type As, prefer logic and reasoning to intuition.
 To reflect that streamlined approach, use neutral colour palettes of solid hues, uncluttered and open-plan spaces with everything in its specific place, sleek surfaces and versatile furniture with clean and simple lines.
-Both minimal and Scandinavian styles could work but design experts caution against crossing the line into stark, cold and bare.
-Add a vein of warmth to the efficient spaces like a sculptural accessory, textured rug, chunky throw, natural finish wood, or a few potted plants and it works well in India’s urban apartments where space is tight.
+Both minimal and Scandinavian styles could work, but design experts caution against crossing the line into stark, cold, and bare.
+Add a vein of warmth to the efficient spaces like a sculptural accessory, textured rug, chunky throw, natural finish wood, or a few potted plants, and it works well in India’s urban apartments where space is tight.

 For the laidback Type Bs– Contemporary and Eclectic

-Carefree free-spirits are flexible, open to new experiences and tend to be extremely patient.
+Carefree free-spirits are flexible, open to new experiences, and tend to be extremely patient.
 Contemporary décor works beautifully here as it comes with stark lines that modern furniture exhibits but softened with curves.
-There are sleek surfaces and uncluttered aesthetics mindful of minimal decor yet accented with bright and bold colours that play against neutrals.
-The style may also include unconventional or vintage accents that have a story to tell, beautifully displayed flea market finds, layered textures and patterned soft furnishings.
-This style is especially easy to recreate here as India is a treasure trove of colourful bazaars filled with handmade, artisanal crafts.
+There are sleek surfaces and uncluttered aesthetics mindful of minimal decor, yet accentuated with bright colours that play against neutrals.
+The style may also include unconventional or vintage accents that have a story to tell; beautifully displayed flea market finds, layered textures, and patterned soft furnishings.
+This style is easy to recreate here as India is a treasure trove of colourful bazaars filled with handmade, artisanal crafts.

 For the contemplative old souls – Softened British Colonial

-Meditative old souls who revel in the romance of old-world charm – that’s how one sees them.
-They love antiques and the hunt for them but if they can’t find vintage pieces, they can whip up equally good replicas.
-The pared back British Colonial look offers a smattering of vintage looks paired with a strong Indian aesthetic.
-Think gentle overhead fans wafting cool breeze on those sprawled on exquisitely crafted planter’s chairs, soft sheers draped four-poster beds, leather-strapped trunks placed next to teak furniture and tall tropical palms flanking creamy white shutters.
-Both potted plants and botanical prints beautifully contrast and balance the dark timber pieces, just add a few collectables from travels around the world.
+Meditative old souls revel in the romance of old-world charm.
+They love antiques, but if they can’t find vintage pieces, they can whip up equally good replicas.
+The pared-back British Colonial look offers a smattering of vintage feel paired with an Indian aesthetic.
+Think gentle overhead fans wafting cool breeze sprawled on exquisitely crafted planter’s chairs; soft sheers draped four-poster beds; leather-strapped trunks placed next to teak furniture and tall tropical palms flanking creamy white shutters.
+Both potted plants and botanical prints beautifully contrast and balance the dark timber pieces; add a few collectables from travels around the world.